uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 We are encouraged to note that much of what the museum’s research strategy emphasizes is consistent with our own findings: Canadians, including youth and teachers, think they should learn about the history and legacy of residential schools and Aboriginal history more broadly.
 We take particular note of the prominence given to presenting both the positive and negative aspects of Canada’s history, demonstrating the relevance of the past to the present, including marginalized voices and perspectives, encouraging collaboration, and making connections between personal and public history.

-The Canadian Museum for Human Rights
+### The Canadian Museum for Human Rights

-As a national public history institution, the new Canadian Museum for Human Rights (cmhr) in Winnipeg is mandated to “explore the subject of human rights, with special but not exclusive reference to Canada, in order to enhance the public’s understanding of human rights, to promote respect for others, and to encourage reflection and dialogue.”[^143]
+As a national public history institution, the new Canadian Museum for Human Rights (CMHR) in Winnipeg is mandated to “explore the subject of human rights, with special but not exclusive reference to Canada, in order to enhance the public’s understanding of human rights, to promote respect for others, and to encourage reflection and dialogue.”[^143]
-Speaking at the TRC’s Forum on the National Research Centre in Vancouver on March 3, 2011, cmhr President and Chief Executive Officer Stuart Murray talked about the museum’s vision for, and role in, national reconciliation.
+Speaking at the TRC’s Forum on the National Research Centre in Vancouver on March 3, 2011, CMHR President and Chief Executive Officer Stuart Murray talked about the museum’s vision for, and role in, national reconciliation.
-He emphasized the prominent role of the cmhr’s First Nations, Inuit, and Métis advisors, as well as the Elders Advisory Council, Aboriginal Youth Council, and the broader Aboriginal community, in the planning and programs developed by the museum.[^144]
+He emphasized the prominent role of the CMHR’s First Nations, Inuit, and Métis advisors, as well as the Elders Advisory Council,<!--x-->
+Aboriginal Youth Council, and the broader Aboriginal community, in the planning and programs developed by the museum.[^144]

-Given the deep controversies that exist regarding the history of the residential school system, it is perhaps not surprising that the cmhr was criticized by the Southern Chiefs Organization in Manitoba in June of 2013, after media reports that the museum would not “label human rights violations against First Nations as genocide.”
+Given the deep controversies that exist regarding the history of the residential school system, it is perhaps not surprising that the CMHR was criticized by the Southern Chiefs Organization in Manitoba in June of 2013, after media reports that the museum would not “label human rights violations against First Nations as genocide.”
 From the Southern Chiefs Organization’s perspective, the museum was “sanitizing the true history of Canada’s shameful treatment of First Nations.”[^145]
 Stuart Murray issued a statement on July 26, 2013, clarifying the museum’s position.

-In the Museum, we will examine the gross and systemic human rights violation of Indigenous peoples.
+> In the Museum, we will examine the gross and systemic human rights violation of Indigenous peoples.
 This will include information about the efforts of the Aboriginal community, and others, to gain recognition of these violations as genocide—and we will use that word.
 We will look at the ways this recognition can occur when people combat denial and work to break the silence surrounding such horrific abuses…
 We have chosen, at present, not to use the word “genocide” in the title for one of the exhibits about this experience, but will be using the term in the exhibit itself when describing community efforts for this recognition.